 In 2021, companies in logistics and parcel delivery face high-cost pressure and prioritize innovation to save costs or increase revenues in order to stay competitive.
 In the following, we focus on a case study featuring a computer vision based aftermarket collision avoidance system.

-The deep learning system is based on viso.ai, a cloud platform for AI vision applications that enables businesses to build, manage and operate their own AI vision applications.
+The on-device deep learning system is based on viso.ai, a cloud platform for AI vision applications that enables businesses to build, manage and operate their own AI vision applications.
 For collision avoidance, we leverage the latest AI hardware technologies such as AI chips specialized for video processing (Vision Processing Unit, VPU) and take advantage of edge computing capabilities in the resource-constrained environment of a delivery van.

 The case study was developed together with Intel and a worldwide leading postal organization to digitize delivery logistics and collision avoidance to prevent accidents with deep learning and computer vision.